Environmental Action Update

 MUM in response commenced a campaign to bring attention to the unfolding disaster in 2009 which included a series of emails to politicians, the Australian national broadcaster (the ABC), and other reputable media sources.
 MUM even confronted the company responsible for the spill.

-MUM is pleased to announce the imminent start of a class action between PTTEP (Oil & Gas Company) and 15,481 Indonesian plaintiffs, sea-weed farmers in Nusa Tenggara Timur that starting in June 2019.
+MUM is pleased to announce the imminent start of a class action between PTTEP (Oil & Gas Company) and 15,481 Indonesian plaintiffs, sea-weed farmers in Nusa Tenggara Timur that started in June 2019.

 Whatever the outcome, MUM recognises it as a watershed moment, the first case of its kind, heralding a new era in environmental stewardship and co-operation between two neighbouring nations.